-Material Planning Considerations - Factors that are considered when determining a planning application, i.e. loss of light, parking or noise.
+Material Planning Considerations - Factors that are considered to determine a planning decision, i.e. loss of light, parking or noise.

 National Planning Policy Framework - This sets out the Government's national planning requirements, policies and objectives which are used to inform production of Planning Policy Documents and help determine Planning Applications.